bytefish/bytefish.de/blog/elasticsearch_java.md

 #### Converter ####

 If you look at the CSV file you will see, that it has missing values.
-These missing values are identified by an ``M`` (apparently for **m**issing).
+You don't want to discard the entire line, just because of a missing value.
+Probably these values are optional?
+The missing values in the CSV files are identified by an ``M`` (apparently for **m**issing).

 These values cannot be converted into an ``Float`` as defined in the mapping.
-Still you don't want to discard the entire line, just because of missing values.
-Probably these values are optional?

-That's why a custom converter ``IgnoreMissingValuesConverter`` for the columns is implemented, which is done by deriving from a ``JTinyCsvParser.ITypeConverter``.
+That's why a custom converter ``IgnoreMissingValuesConverter`` for the columns is implemented, which is done by deriving from a ``ITypeConverter`` from [JTinyCsvParser].

-You have seen how to use it in the ``LocalWeatherDataMapper``.

 ##### IgnoreMissingValuesConverter #####